 It is not yet known how long the vaccines will be protective.
+This is being evaluated in ongoing research.
 It’s possible people may need periodic boosters, similar to a flu shot.

 Australian Government Department of Health.
 (2020).
 Covid-19 vaccines.
 Australian Government Department of Health.
 Retrieved January 20, 2021 from https://www.health.gov.au/initiatives-and-programs/covid-19-vaccines

 Centers for Disease Control and Prevention.
 (2021).
 COVID-19.
 Retrieved January 27, 2021, from https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html

 Epilepsy Foundation.
 (2021).
 COVID-19 vaccination.
 Retrieved January 20, 2021, from www.epilepsy.com/learn/covid-19-and-epilepsy/covid-19-vaccination

 Epilepsy Foundation of America.
 (2021, January 12).
 Thank you for joining our Facebook Live about the COVID-19 vaccine.
 Please enter your questions in the chat!
 [Facebook Live video].
 Facebook. https://www.facebook.com/EpilepsyFoundationofAmerica/videos/115517787040277

 Swanborough, N. (2021).
 Covid-19 vaccine- Q & A. Epilepsy Society.
 Retrieved January 20, 2021, from https://epilepsysociety.org.uk/latest/news/Covid-vaccine-Q-A